Home » About » FAQs

 Ambrit Primary School is an International Baccalaureate Primary Years Programme (PYP) school.
 Our teaching philosophy reflects the fact that young children are naturally curious and wish to experiment, explore and make sense of the world around them.
 We aim to enable students to become lifelong learners and to equip them with the academic and life skills necessary to be responsible citizens in a rapidly changing world.

-In the Middle School, the expectations of high academic standards are combined with the development of social and thinking competencies to allow students the appreciation and understanding of the curriculum.
+In Middle School, the expectations of high academic standards are combined with the development of social and thinking competencies to allow students the appreciation and understanding of the curriculum.
 Strong connections with these competencies during this critical time, set a pace and tone for future successes.
 The curriculum aims to develop an understanding of global issues, social dynamics in addition to traditional subject area content.
-Classroom activities provide opportunities for cooperative and experiential learning which emphasize process-oriented skills and the communicative importance of language.
+Classroom activities provide opportunities for cooperative and experiential learning which emphasise process-oriented skills and the communicative importance of language.
 At the end of middle school, Ambrit students are prepared to enter into International High School or Italian High School, depending on the program they choose for their Middle School education.

 Ambrit offers Italian as an additional language/mother tongue language from Nursery through Grade Five.
-In the middle school, depending on the program selected, students can also study Spanish, French or Mandarin.

 Ambrit is committed to helping every student live up to the expectations set out in our Code of Conduct.
 When it comes to discipline, we believe in conversation and education.
 If students fail to meet expectations, staff will take appropriate action to help them understand their own behaviour as well as the consequences of that behaviour and prepare them to meet these expectations in the future.
-Consequences for minor infractions include retracting privileges and conversations with parents, while more serious instances may result in detention, suspension or expulsion.

-Student growth and progress is measured through a range of formative and summative assessments in all subject areas.
+Student growth and progress are measured through a range of formative and summative assessments in all subject areas.
 Assessment tasks vary across the school and may include projects, discussions, reports, tests, presentations, and/or quizzes and may be done individually or in a group.
 Reporting to parents happens regularly throughout the year in the form of Parent/Teacher Conferences, Student Led Conferences, Student Portfolios and Written Reports.

 Students who find it challenging to meet academic expectations will be given support and guidance by their teacher and if necessary, the EAL or Learning Support departments.
 Students are encouraged to take an active role in their learning and express any challenges they may be experiencing to their teacher.
-If a student requires significant support, the school will develop a Personalized Education Plan (PEP) and work closely with the family and the student to provide the necessary assistance.

 At Ambrit, homework is meaningful and aims to extend and not replace classroom learning.
 All students are expected to read every day and other assignments vary according to grade level.
-In Early Childhood and Primary, home-school connections are emphasized and explained by teachers for parents to work on with their children.
-Students will not be assigned busywork or stacks of worksheets but will be asked to make regular connections to their classroom learning.
-Homework expectations for students in Middle School increase considerably but their assignments are no less meaningful.
+In Early Childhood and Primary, home-school connections are emphasised and explained by teachers for parents to work on with their children.

 Student Life

-Ambrit meets the needs of approximately 440 students.
+Ambrit meets the needs of approximately 420 students.
 We aim to maintain a maximum class size of 20 students, barring exceptional circumstances.
 All Early Childhood classes and Grade 1 have a class teacher and an assistant while grades 2-5 have one class teacher.
-Across the three programs, there are specialist teachers for art, music, physical education, and library as well as technology teachers who work closely with subject and homeroom teachers on technology integration.

-Ambrit is a very international school with students representing over 50 different nationalities.
+Ambrit is a very international school with students representing over 60 different nationalities.
 The school makes every effort to maintain a student body composed of at least 30% English first language, 40% Italian first language and 30% native speakers of other languages.

 Ambrit is interested in internationally minded students and families who value education, diversity and cultural understanding.
 We are looking for students and families who want to be part of and contributors to our exciting school community.